naumanxds/python_webScraper_ikea/README.md

 == Installation Guide ==
 ========================

+*NOTE*
+=> you need to have firefox browser installed in your system if you dont have it kindly install it before the procedure **

 1. Download main.py
 2. Open the folder containing main.py
 3. Press 'Shift' and 'Mouse Right Click' inside the folder